dericson87/Realtime-Stock-Portfolio-Game/README.md

 -IEX Cloud API for stock data and logos

--Mongo to store user data (stored by Google ID)
+-Mongo to store user data (stored by Google ID)-> page will display your full name after logging in

 Heroku App Link: https://stocktracka.herokuapp.com/